FrancisBanville/ms_interpreting_probabilities/README.md

 What does a probability in the context of a local network mean?
 A cautionary tale of how we define probabilities.

-- It means the probability that two taxa will interact, regardless of biological plasticity and environmental variability.
+- It means the probability that two taxa will interact at a given location.
 - What do we mean by two taxa will interact?
 That at least one individual from one group will interact with (e.g., predate) at least one other individual from the other group.